(left, not Stevie)

 I wasn't thinking of babies.

 This was 46 years ago.
 Stevie is probably about 65-years-old now.
 Our prime is over.
 I hope her-half century was good.
-Mine feels a bit squandered due to immaturity and misinformation imbibed from society.
+Mine feels a bit squandered due to immaturity and misinformation imbibed from sucking the mass media tit.

 She has a small but bittersweet place in mine.
 Bittersweet because our casual encounter is frozen in time.